LBF Virtual Museum | 75 Years of Cultural Histories of Pakistan

 It is a Public Art Project based on new and archival research on cultural and artistic research – a platform for artists, creative practitioners and visitors to create projects that investigate their shared cultural heritage and the legacies of creative practice that have emerged from it, with place being a significant contextual frame.

 New ways of experiencing and thinking about culture carved out by virtue of technological advances, will be utilized to reconnect the public with their heritage, while simultaneously allowing them to collectively create a new understanding of their current cultural landscape.
-The virtual museum will amplify local voices in a way its physical counterparts cannot do , as it lets local actors tell their own stories by creating digital representations to serve as emissaries of their cultural values – values that have themselves evolved over time to have multiple meanings.
+The virtual museum will amplify local voices in a way its physical counterparts cannot do, as it lets local actors tell their own stories by creating digital representations to serve as emissaries of their cultural values – values that have evolved over time to have multiple meanings.

 Curator: Farida Batool